Żeligowski's Mutiny: Prelude until 8 October 1920

 On October 12, Żeligowski proclaimed the independence of the area as the Republic of Central Lithuania, with Vilnius as its capital.
-Most historians agree that the state was dependent on Poland, but they disagree to what extent (Polish historian Jerzy J. Lerski calls it a puppet state).
+Most historians agree that the state was dependent on Poland, but they disagree to what extent (Polish historian Jerzy Jan Lerski calls it a puppet state).

 Meanwhile, a uniformed Polish armed force of 20 airplanes and the 13th Wilno Uhlan Regiment under the command of Col. Butkiewicz joined the mutiny.
 The Polish Army, however, was officially bound by the Suwałki Agreement ceasefire and did not engage the Lithuanian units by the line.
 On October 20–21 there were further battles between Central and Lithuanian forces near the village of Pikeliškiai.

+November

 On November 7, Żeligowski's army began to advance upon Giedraičiai, Širvintos and Kėdainiai. Żeligowski's proposals of a cease-fire were ignored by Lithuania. Żeligowski ignored League of Nations's Military Control Commission proposals to withdraw to October 20–21 lines and begin negotiations.
 On November 17, Soviet Russia offered military aid, which the Lithuanians declined.
 Polish cavalry broke Lithuanian defense lines and on November 18 reached Kavarskas and continued toward Kaunas.
-However, on November 19–21, the Lithuanian main forces pushed Żeligowski's main forces back near Giedraičiai and Širvintos.
-In Polish literature, it is considered a local skirmish of minor importance.Piotr Łossowski, Konflikt polsko-litewski 1918–1920, p.
-217.
+However, on November 19–21, the Lithuanian main forces pushed Żeligowski's main forces back near Giedraičiai and Širvintos. Łossowski described the battle as a local skirmish of minor importance despite the Lithuanians dispersing the whole Polish Grodno Regiment.

 Both sides were now exhausted.
 With the help of the League of Nations, on November 20 a ceasefire was negotiated, to take effect on November 21, 1920, at 9 o'clock in the morning; until then, both sides agreed to take no offensive actions.
 The Lithuanian 7th Infantry Regiment counterattacked at Giedraičiai on the night of November 20–21, just before the ceasefire was to go into effect, persisting even after the ceasefire (until 14:00); this offensive gained Giedraičiai for the Lithuanians.
-The Lithuanian forces stopped after a strong-worded request from the League of Nations, and a truce was finally signed on November 29.Piotr Łossowski, Konflikt polsko-litewski 1918–1920, pp. 216–8.
+The Lithuanian forces stopped after a strong-worded request from the League of Nations, and a truce was finally signed on November 29.

 It was at this time that the close ally of Piłsudski, Michał Pius Römer, a leader of the Krajowcy movement, broke with Pilsudski and made the decision to side with the re-established Lithuanian Republic, even though Piłsudski offered to appoint him Prime Minister of the Republic of Central Lithuania.

 Aftermath

-Żeligowski became the new state's de facto military dictator, but after elections he relinquished his powers to the newly elected parliament.
+Żeligowski became the new state's de facto military dictator, but after elections he relinquished his powers to the newly elected Sejm of Central Lithuania.
 His military units became the Army of Central Lithuania.